-- 1. Potential candidates must follow the admission requirements to graduate study to provide documents on time.
-The documents include an online application form, three recommendation letters, official transcript, GRE score (140 on the quantitative portion of the GRE). - 2.
-Applicants must finish his/her junior year. - Applicants should hold at least a 3.5 cumulative GPA at the end of their junior year to be accepted into the CMP 4+1 Graduate Program.
-GRE will be waived under (1) 3.7+ GPA or (2) 133+ Major Field Test score. - 4.
-Students need to take three graduate courses in the senior year once (s)he is admitted to the 4+1 program. - 5.
-For the security area, students need to take two graduate security courses and one graduate course once admitted. - 6.
+- 1. Applicants must finish his/her junior year. - 2.
+Applicants should hold at least a 3.5 cumulative GPA at the end of their junior year to be accepted into the CMP 4+1 Graduate Program.
+GRE will be waived under (1) 3.7+ GPA or (2) 133+ Major Field Test score. - 3.
+Students need to take three graduate courses in the senior year once (s)he is admitted to the 4+1 program. - 4.
+For the security area, students need to take two graduate security courses and one graduate course once admitted. - 5.
+Students can apply for B.S. once finished 120 credit hours at the undergraduate level. - 6.
 After entering graduate school, the students will complete the rest of the eight graduate courses, i.e., three Fall courses, three Spring courses, two Summer courses.